Find the answers to some of our most frequently asked questions below. If you cannot find the answer you need, please contact the team for assistance.

 If you are already partnered and would like another partnership, contact the program team.

 CSIRO Education and STEM Professionals in Schools is committed to supporting academic achievement and curiosity in science, technology, engineering and mathematics (STEM) subjects among Aboriginal and/or Torres Strait Islander students.
-If you have a particular interest in supporting Indigenous and Torres Strait Islander students, you can indicate this in your application form.
+If you have a particular interest in supporting Aboriginal and/or Torres Strait Islander students, you can indicate this in your application form.

 If you are already registered and would like to indicate this interest, please update your profile in the CSIRO Education Portal and notify the program team.